BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    The public intellectual thing is nice, but can you meaningfully change the cultures that meaningfully affect you?
+    Public intellectuals <i>can</i> change the culture, but can you meaningfully change the cultures that meaningfully affect you?
-    Can you do it in your lifetime?
+    In your lifetime?
     Cultural change is often gradual.
-Glacial, even.
+Glacial even.
     Moreover, change often only happens in a <i>sub</i>culture.
 </p>

 <p>
-    Many have had the experience of a passing association with a well-organized, moral, and pleasant institution, such as a university or a good job, only to be dumped back into the real world.
+    Many of us have had the experience of a passing association with a well-organized, moral, and pleasant institution, such as a university or a good job, only to be dumped back into the real world.
-    It seemed like we finally had things right, in the subculture, but the real world is still the real world.
+    In the subculture, it seemed like we got our ducks in a row.
+Outside the bubble, though, the real world persists.
 </p>

 <p>
     So what's the solution?
-    I suggest another interpretation of "change the culture": moving <i>oneself</i> to another culture.
+    I suggest another interpretation of "change the culture": moving oneself to another culture.
     One can do both, as well: public intellectual and move to a culture that's a better fit.
 </p>